 Fertilize the soil.
 Fertilizer applications should be made before planting.
 Later in the season additional applications may be necessary.

 Have your soil tested, especially if it is your first year in your present location.
 A soil test will indicate the amount and availability of nutrients in your soil.
-Gather small amounts of soil from about eight well-scattered spots in your garden, mix them together, dry at room temperature, wrap in a sturdy ½-pint container, mark the container "For Vegetable Garden" with your name and address, and send to the nearest county soil testing laboratory or contact your county extension office.
-In a few weeks you will receive the results of the test along with fertilizer and lime recommendations for your garden.
+Gather small amounts of soil from about eight well-scattered spots in your garden, mix them together, dry at room temperature, wrap in a sturdy ½-pint container, mark the container "For Vegetable Garden" and take it to the nearest soil testing laboratory.
+If you do not who does soil testing in your area, contact your local extension office.
+The lab will analyze the soil and send results of the test along with fertilizer and lime recommendations for your garden.

 If you do not have your soil tested, you can follow a general fertilizer recommendation of adding 1 pound of an all-purpose fertilizer such as 13-13-13 per 100 square feet.

 The main elements applied through fertilizers are nitrogen, phosphorus, and potassium.
 When considered as fertilizer, they are usually referred to as nitrogen (N), phosphoric acid (P2O5), and potash (K2O), respectively.
 A fertilizer marked 3-12-12 contains 3 percent nitrogen, 12 percent phosphoric acid, and 12 percent potash.

 Trace or minor elements are very rarely needed in Illinois soils.